 I really love this city.
-I’m not going to pretend that it’s been all candy and rainbows since we moved here – it’s pretty darn expensive for one thing – but it’s been a lot of fun exploring different neighborhoods, restaurants, parks, etc.
+I'm not going to pretend that it's been all candy and rainbows since we moved here ... it's pretty darn expensive for one thing!
+But it's been a lot of fun exploring different neighborhoods, restaurants, parks, and more.

-I thought I would do something different this Friday and share some of my favorite things to do and see in New York.
+Obviously, I still have a lot to explore, but I thought it would be fun to share some of my favorite things to do and see in New York so far.

 One of my favorite memories was walking around the park (with what felt like half of New York) after a snow storm.
 It was such a great atmosphere with people cross-country skiing, sledding, and just generally enjoying the day!

 Morningside Heights + St. John the Divine Cathedral

 My husband and I like to go on long walks on the weekend.